 I really wanted to try my hand her gnocchi but to be perfecty honest, I was a bit intimidated!

-Then I saw the English Muffins, which I have wanted to make for ages, I was sold!
+Then I saw this English Muffin Recipe, which I have wanted to make for ages, I was sold!
 I even bought some muffin rings a few months back, so that is the recipe I settled on.

 To my great surprise, these are so very easy, I don’t know why I haven’t made them my whole life!!